Retrozyme: Traits

 Retrozymes differentially accumulate in different tissues of plants.
 Furthermore, the domesticated equivalents of some species of plants contain substantially fewer copies of retrozymes, indicating that domestication applies a negative selection pressure on retrozyme sequences.
 Another interesting trait of retrozymes in plants is their active transcription, even though the majority of retrotransposons are inactive.

 The smallest known retrozymes are those found in invertebrates, where they can range from 170–400nt.
 They appear to be expressed in, at the least, most cell types.
 Just as with plants, retrozymes in animals are also expressed at high levels in both somatic cells and germ cells.
 While retrozymes have been found in both linear and circularized forms, levels of circularized retrozymes have been seen much more abundantly in vivo and the linear forms may be a product of self-cleavage by the HHR motif during replication or a result of spontaneous breakage during purification.

 Animal retrozymes have several differences with plant retrozymes.
 Different proteins circularize and reversibly transcribe plant and animal retrozymes during the replication cycle.
-Animal retrozymes lack all the characteristic long-terminal repeats, PBSs, and PPTs known in plant retrozymes.
+Animal retrozymes lack all the characteristic long-terminal repeats, PBS, and PPT known in plant retrozymes.
 And while plant retrozymes only have one or two copies of the HHR motif, animal retrozymes may have many such copies.
-Animal retrozymes also have smaller tandem repeats that are often flanked by target side duplications (TSDs).
-TSDs in animals are typically 8–12bp, slightly larger than the 4bp TSDs found in plants.
+Animal retrozymes also have smaller tandem repeats that are often flanked by target side duplications (TSD).
+TSD in animals are typically 8–12bp, slightly larger than the 4bp TSD found in plants.

 Replication cycle

 The retrozyme sequence is first transcribed by a polymerase in the host.
 The product is an oligomeric RNA sequence which is a single transcript containing multiple copies of the retrozyme sequence.
 The hammerhead ribozyme motif then autocatalytically performs self-cleavage to separate the oligomeric transcript into several monomeric transcripts, each containing only one copy of the retrozyme sequence.
 This copy is an intermediate of the replication cycle, containing the opposite polarity of the original sequence with a 5'-hydroxyl and a 2'-3'-cyclic phosphate ends.
 A ligase protein in the host may then circularize this intermediate into a stable, circular RNA molecule.
 In plants, this ligase is a chloroplast tRNA ligase.
 Dependence on chloroplast tRNA ligase for circularization is also seen in the Avsunviroidae family of viroids.
 In animals, the ligase is an RtcB tRNA ligase.
 Reverse transcriptase activity is required from a different retrotransposon to generate a corresponding complementary DNA of the retrozyme RNA, and the polarity of this cDNA corresponds to the polarity of the original sequence.
 Plant and animal retrozymes rely on different retrotransposons to produce a cDNA copy of their RNA molecule.
 In plants, LTR retrotransposons of the Gypsy family are used.
-Although it is not clear which type of retrotransposons are relied on in animals, these could be classes such as LINEs or PLEs.
+Although it is not clear which type of retrotransposons are relied on in animals, these could be classes such as LINE or PLE.
 After the DNA copy has been produced, the retrozyme sequence has the opportunity to re-insert itself into a genomic loci.